Smart Timing Synchronization for Small Data Transmission

-where $r_\cell$ is the approximate cell size.
-However, when the UE is close to the cell-edge, i.e., when $r_\cell - \Delta d_\per < d_{i-1} \leq r_\cell$, there is no movement away from the BS that will render the TA to be invalid.
-The UE either moves such that $\Delta d \leq \Delta d_\per$, in which case its TA is still valid, or moves such that $\Delta d > \Delta d_\per$ and exits the cell and can thus no longer use PURs.
-Similarly, when the UE is in close proximity to the BS, i.e., when $d_{i-1} \leq \Delta d_\per$, there is no movement toward the BS that will render the TA to be invalid.
+However, when the UE is close to the cell-edge, i.e., when $r_\cell - \Delta d_\per < d_{i-1} \leq r_\cell$, there is no movement away from the base station that will render the TA invalid.
+The UE either moves such that $\Delta d \leq \Delta d_\per$, in which case its TA is still valid, or moves such that $\Delta d > \Delta d_\per$ and exits the cell and can thus no longer use the CGs.
+Similarly, when the UE is close to the base station, i.e., when $d_{i-1} \leq \Delta d_\per$, there is no movement toward the base station that will render the TA to be invalid.
 Exploiting these two factors, \itapx~using threshold-based TA validation uses a modified detection approach as outlined in Algorithm~\ref{alg:itapx}.
 This also allows us to use larger error margins which are bounded by

-Note that for Algorithm~\ref{alg:itapx}, \itapx~uses $d_{i-1}$ that is obtained using~\eqref{eq:ta_quant} with $\tau_{\text{q},i-1}$, where $\tau_{\text{q},i-1}$ is the actual TA value provided by the BS when the UE completes a successful PUR transmission while being located at $l_{i-1}$.
-We show in Section~\ref{sec:results} that \itapx~in Algorithm~\ref{alg:itapx} with~\eqref{eq:ThMargin_new} matches the performance of legacy TA validation for detecting invalid TA conditions and significantly improves performance of identifying valid ones.
+Note that for Algorithm~\ref{alg:itapx}, \itapx~uses $d_{i-1}$ that is obtained using~\eqref{eq:ta_quant} with $\tau_{\text{q},i-1}$, where $\tau_{\text{q},i-1}$ is the actual TA value provided by the base station when the UE completes a successful CG-SDT while being located at $l_{i-1}$.
+We show in Section~\ref{sec:results} that \itapx~in Algorithm~\ref{alg:itapx} with~\eqref{eq:ThMargin_new} matches the performance of legacy TA validation to detect invalid TA conditions and significantly improves the performance of identifying valid ones.